 This is the main benefit available to carers.
 For more information on who qualifies for this, read our webpage about Carer’s Allowance.

 You might be able to get support from the following organisations:

 Get in touch with other carers

 You might want to speak to other people who understand your situation.
-Carers’ organisations and illness-specific organisations may run carers’ groups where you can meet other carers.
+Carers’ organisations and organisations offering support for people with specific illnesses – for example, arthritis, cancer, dementia, Parkinson's or stroke – may run carers’ groups where you can meet other carers.
 Contact them to find out.